zhliau/fika-headless-docker/README.md

   ```

 ### Container stalls at wine: RLIMIT_NICE is <=20
 This happens sometimes on first boot or when the container is force-recreated e.g. by `docker-compose up --force-recreate`.
-This is because wine needs to run wineboot to on container initialization.
+This is because wine needs to run wineboot on container initialization.
 - Just wait. after roughly 60s, the client will resume starting normally

 ### My container memory usage keeps going up until I run out of memory